 UPDATE 1/18/18: As of this week, all 50 states have either met the January 22 deadline to become compliant with Real ID or have an extension to do so.
-Passengers will not require passports to travel domestically, and will be allowed to continue to use their driver’s licenses.
+Passengers will not require passports to travel domestically and will continue to use their driver’s licenses.

 ORIGINAL POST 6/27/18: Traveling can already be difficult and frustrating.
 But starting soon, it’s going to get just a little bit harder for some travelers in the United States.
 Driver’s licenses from nine states will no longer be acceptable forms of identification at TSA checkpoints starting in 2018 for those traveling on commercial flights.

-Driver’s licenses from nine states do not currently meet the requirements of the federal government’s security standards.
+Driver’s licenses from nine states do not currently meet the federal government’s security standards requirements.

 The nine states are: